ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 You can use any of the UARTs on your flight board for telemetry feedback.
 You need to enable it using the SERIALn_PROTOCOL option for the UART you are using.
-For example, on a PH2.1 if you wanted to use the Serial5 UART you would set :ref:`SERIAL5_PROTOCOL <SERIAL5_PROTOCOL>` = 16 (where 16 is the value for "ESC Telemetry").
+For example, on a Cube if you wanted to use the Serial5 UART you would set :ref:`SERIAL5_PROTOCOL <SERIAL5_PROTOCOL>` = 16 (where 16 is the value for "ESC Telemetry").